aLaclair/MorningCoffee/README.md

 # MorningCoffee
 Thank you for viewing my app.
-MorningCoffee is a full-stack application that is designed to help you plan your day by adding blocks of information with a specified endtime <a href='http://morningcoffee.thelaclair.com' target='_blank'>MorningCoffee - Live</a>
+MorningCoffee is a full-stack application that is designed to help you plan your day by adding blocks of information with a specified endtime <a href='http://morningcoffee.thelaclair.com' target="_blank">MorningCoffee - Live</a>

 ## How to Navigate